-If your pre-application documents do not receive approval then you are NOT eligible to submit a complete application in December.
-Any documents submitted in December 2020 will be automatically rejected.
+If the pre-application packet is rejected then you are NOT eligible to submit a complete application in December.
+Any documents submitted in December 2021 will be automatically rejected.

 The credentials committee will contact the applicant with approval status via email within 7-10 business days of submission of these documents.
 A detailed report will be provided if any documents are rejected.
 If documents are missing or the professional history and experience form is filled out incorrectly the applicant has the opportunity to correct the issues and resubmit the forms at no additional cost as long as it is before the May 31 deadline.
 A rejection due to not enough work experience hours or inability to provide all required documentation is FINAL and additional submissions will not be reviewed.
-There is NO refund of the \$60.00 application fee if the pre-application is rejected.
+There is NO refund of the \$60.00 application fee if the preapplication is rejected.

-Pre-approval must be granted before the 11:59:59 pm Eastern Time May 31st 2020 deadline.
+Approval must be granted before the 11:59:59 pm Eastern Time May 31st 2021 deadline.